Jansten/PICO-8/Paddle/readme.md

 ## Unfinished
 - Game Over screen music never really worked.
 The first note would drone on forever.
 I suspect this could be fixed, but I'm not fluent enough in PICO-8 to resolve.
 Any suggestions are very welcome!

+## Bugs
+- Paddle moves off the left side of the screen, but flips over first.